- Meet our new club officers for January – June 2018!

 - The CC Speech Progress Report

-The new slate of Club #28 officers were sworn at the June 29th Installation of officers and “Passing of the Gavel” ceremony by Area 30 Director Hasheem Francis CC at the Herndon Branch Library.
-These officers will serve the July- December June 2017 term.
+The new slate of Club #28 officers were sworn at the December 28 2017 Installation of officers and “Passing of the Gavel” ceremony by Area 30 Director Ted Allman DTM at the Herndon Branch Library.
+These officers will serve the January- December 2018 term.

-This is a group of brave, young officers… Four officers are serving for the first time ever in a Toastmaster term!
-Three are returning as officers but in a different role.
+This is a group of brave, dynamic officers… only one officer is serving for the first time ever in a Toastmaster term, four are returning as officers but in a different roles and another will be returning to his post from the last term.
 Please congratulate these courageous Toastmasters when you see them:

 At Vice President of Membership is David Hundeby.
 David joined Club #28 in June of 2017.
 A couple of weeks after joining he volunteered to become our Vice President of Membership.
 David has never been one to shy way from a challenge.
 Originally from Portland Oregon, David as a young man climbed Mt.
 Hood and earned the top Boy Scouts rank of Eagle Scout.
 He played trumpet professionally in a jazz band and later went on to compete in Tae Kwon Do tournaments after accomplishing his black belt.
 While recovering from a torn ACL, David found a love for running and had finished 7 marathons… So far!
 He is also graduate of Oregon State University.
 David is married to his wife Terri (also a Toastmaster) with 2 children and works in Orlando.